gogs/docs/en-US/installation/install_from_packages.md

 # Install from packages

-**Those are third-party providers, use on your own risks.**
+**These are third-party providers—use at your own risk.**

 ### Packager.io

-- Currently enabled for Ubuntu 12.04 + 14.04 + 16.04, CentOS 6 + 7 and Debian 7 + 8.
+- Currently enabled for Ubuntu 12.04 + 14.04 + 16.04, CentOS 6 + 7, and Debian 7 + 8.
-- Current packages available from [packager.io](https://packager.io/gh/pkgr/gogs) (the custom config for packager.io sometimes is in `/etc/default/gogs`).
+- Current packages available from [packager.io](https://packager.io/gh/pkgr/gogs) (the custom config for packager.io is sometimes in `/etc/default/gogs`).

 ### Arch Linux